Positivity of the Veneziano Amplitude in Ten Dimensions: Positivity of the Veneziano Amplitude

 Now we can explicitly compute the values of $Q^j_{\mu\nu}$ at $-4\leq \mu\leq 6$, $-4\leq \nu\leq 6$ in order to verify that any negative coefficients in this set are canceled out by the function $P_j(x,y)$ as we desired.
 Explicitly, we find for $j\geq 1$ that

 Each negative term listed here has magnitude less than or equal to the corresponding term of equal degree in $P_j(x,y)$, and therefore cannot cause (\ref{extraterm}) to dip below zero.
-So, from here it suffices to show that all the remaining $Q^j_{\mu\nu}$ coefficients at $\mu>6$ or $\nu>6$ are nonnegative.
+Therefore it suffices to prove that all the remaining $Q^j_{\mu\nu}$ coefficients at $\mu>6$ or $\nu>6$ are nonnegative.
 Specifically, the remainder of this section is devoted to proving the following claim:

 This statement is sufficient to prove that $\beta_{n,j}\geq 0$ when $n\geq 8$ and $j\geq 4$.
 The positivity of the remaining $\beta_{n,j}$ coefficients at $n\leq 7$ can be verified by explicit computation, and the positivity of the coefficients with $j\leq 3$ is verified by the method outlined in Section 4.2 of \cite{Arkani-Hamed:2022gsa}.
 To prove the claim, we will induct on $j$.
 To streamline the proof, the base case of $j=4$ has been relegated to Section \ref{sec:basecase}.
-So we assume that $Q^{j}_{\mu\nu}\geq 0$ for all coefficients with $\mu\geq 7$ or $\nu\geq 7$, and seek to prove this statement for $Q^{j+1}_{\mu\nu}$.
-To do this, we define a second set of coefficients $G_k$ from the following Laurent expansion:
+Proceeding with the inductive step, we assume that $Q^{j}_{\mu\nu}\geq 0$ for all coefficients with $\mu\geq 7$ or $\nu\geq 7$, and seek to prove this statement for $Q^{j+1}_{\mu\nu}$.
+We define another set of coefficients $G_k$ from the following Laurent expansion:

 Here, $G_k$ is equivalent to the absolute value of the $k$th Gregory coefficient \cite{Jordan:1947}.
 In terms of these coefficients, it will be useful to expand